niklasmh/client-side-python-runner/README.md

 import pythonRunner from 'client-side-python-runner';

-// Run any Python code (runs using pyodide by default) pythonRunner.runCode('print("printed from pyodide")'); // This is an async operation.
-It will load the pyodide Python runner here if it has not been loaded yet.
+// Run any Python code (runs using pyodide by default)
+// This is an async operation.
+It will load the pyodide
+// Python runner here if it has not been loaded yet.
+Then
+// it will run the code.
+If you are using pyodide as
+// engine, it will also return the result from the last
+// line.
+pythonRunner.runCode('print("printed from pyodide")');

-// Set the use-option to specify which engine to use (if you do not want to rely on the current default engine) pythonRunner.runCode('print("printed from skulpt")', {
+// Set the use-option to specify which engine to use (if
+// you do not want to rely on the current or default
+// engine)
+pythonRunner.runCode('print("printed from skulpt")', {
   use: 'skulpt',
 });